Biconnection Gravity as a Statistical Manifold: Preliminaries

 respectively.
-The torsion tensor measures the failure of the connection to be symmetric in its lower indices, and it results in the `breaking of quadrilaterals' due to twisting of vectors as they are transported along curves in spacetime.
-The non-metricity tensor measures the failure of the metric to be covariantly constant; the norms of vectors (or more generally their inner products) change as they are transported along a path.
-By contracting torsion and non-metricity with the Kronecker delta and the metric, we obtain three vectors, namely
+The torsion tensor measures the failure of the connection to be symmetric in its lower indices, and it is associated with the inability to ``close quadrilaterals'' via parallel transport of vectors along curves in spacetime.
+The nonmetricity tensor measures the failure of the metric to be covariantly constant; the norms of vectors (or more generally, their inner products) change as they are transported along a path.
+By contracting torsion and nonmetricity with the Kronecker delta and the metric, we obtain three vectors, namely

 The middle vector in the above often goes by the name ``Weyl vector'' in the literature.

 Continuing, the curvature tensor associated with $\nabla$ is given by

 It admits three distinct single traces, the Ricci tensor $R_{\mu\nu}=R^\lambda{}_{\mu\lambda\nu}$, the co-Ricci tensor $\check{R}^\mu{}_{\nu} = R^\mu{}_{\lambda\nu\rho}g^{\lambda\rho}$, and the homothetic (curvature) tensor $\hat{R}_{\mu\nu}=R^\lambda{}_{\lambda\mu\nu}=\partial_{[\mu}Q_{\nu]}$.
 It also has a unique double trace, $R=R_{\mu\nu}g^{\mu\nu}=\check{R}^\mu{}_\mu$ which is known as the Ricci scalar.
 Another important quantity in metric-affine theories is the distortion tensor